I’m not exactly sure of how I got here.

 - I became the curatrix of this website [Italian].
 This is the editorial where I propose my plans [Italian again, but there are nice pictures and Google translate isn’t always that bad].

 - I plunged into depression again.
 I’ve been told it happens, when your life changes a lot in little more than one year.

 - I’m probably getting back on my feet.
 I hope.
 Anyway, I think I’m in a better place.

 - I gave a talk at the amazing geekfest Nine Worlds.
-You can find the slides and the handouts in the Maths page.
+You can find the slides and the handouts in the Talks page.

 - I was also on the panel My Fave Is Problematic — Or How I Learnt To Stop Worrying And Love Joss Whedon, and I still can’t believe I did it.